 - The dough increased in volume filling 2/3 of the loaf pan.
 My effort didn’t go down the drain.
 I had saved a couple of orange slices to decorate.
 I studded those slices on the top.

 - Place the loaf pan in the middle rack of the oven and bake for about 25-30 minutes or till the top of the loaf has browned.
 I got a dark brown crust which I absolutely love.
+The browning is due to the molasses and egg added in the dough.

 - Remove from the oven and let it stand for a minute.
 Loosen the sides with an offset spatula.
 Turn onto a wire rack to cool completely.
 The bread should sound hollow on tapping the bottom.
 The crust softens the next day.